Promoting Student Engagement and Confirmation of Academic Activity

-Completing a quiz/check your understanding assessment item that relates to the course material.
+- Completing a quiz/check your understanding assessment or interaction that relates to the course material.
 (A course syllabus quiz is not sufficient.);

-Physically attending an in-person class session where there is an opportunity for direct interaction between the instructor and student(s).* (Attending a synchronous online session or just logging into the LMS is not sufficient.)
+- Attending a synchronous class or lab session, in-person or online, where there is an opportunity for direct interaction between the instructor and student(s).* (Just logging into the LMS is not sufficient.)

-*If you choose to take attendance, it is highly recommended that instructors utilize a WVU-supported tool (such as Classroom Attendance Monitoring) for this purpose but this selection is at the instructor’s discretion.
-It will be the instructor’s responsibility to provide documentation of physical attendance if requested/applicable.
+* When you take attendance, it is highly recommended that instructors utilize a WVU-supported tool (such as Mobile ID or iClicker) for this purpose but this selection is at the instructor’s discretion.
+For online synchronous sessions instructors can run a Usage Report in Zoom or a Session Attendance Report in Collaborate Ultra.
+It will be the instructor’s responsibility to provide documentation of attendance if requested/applicable.

 Activity Reporting and Data Retrieval

 All instructors are urged to become familiar with WVU withdrawal procedures and the appropriate coding for failing grades and last date of attendance.
 This coding is important to maintain an accurate record of student activity.
 In the case of a financial aid audit, instructors are responsible for providing student data relevant to activity tracking, which can be pulled in several ways for individuals using eCampus**:

 - If an activity is tied to grades, then instructors can pull the information for students who have dropped the course by going to the grade center and reviewing the grade history.
 Information on how to do this is available here.